dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 things.
 Still, at his age, people are unlikely to satisfy that.
 I don't actually believe the charges levelled against them.

-Well, in addition to Asperger's, I have never been permitted to have those young adult to early adult experiences.
-So therefore, I am at risk of forever being trapped in that mindset.
+In addition to Asperger's, I have never been permitted to have those young adult to early adult experiences.
+So therefore, I am at risk of forever being trapped in a psychologically undeveloped mindset.
 It's because I'm too young to integrate socially with people my age to permit me those experiences which get me to the next level.
 The people around my family who have been manipulating them through government institutions know this.
 They couldn't possibly know this, but I suspect they've provided my family with phony assessments of my behavior, duplicitous in nature, that encourage them to magnify the effects of psychological torture, of which my family couldn't possibly have wanted to be part.

+...?

-So the protechThe problems I have is not psychiatric or caused by chemical imbalance.
+The problems I have are not psychiatric or caused by chemical imbalance.
 It's really not even psychological, though it's certainly led to that.
 It's mostly sociological.